Betts/hw2/README.md

 Problem 2:

 In this problem the Minotaur has returned, and now he is showing his guests his crystal vase.
-We are presented with three stategies that we must compare and choose from.
+Only one person is allowed in the room at a time to view the vase.
+We are presented with three stategies that we must compare and choose from to ensure that only one guest at a time can view the vase.

 I will discuss the advantages and disadvantages of each strategy now.